 Some of the Jeep WK / WH models have hydraulic cooling fans similar to Ford Lincoln and a few other makes and models.

 On the Jeep the hydraulically driven fan is powered by the power steering pump and shares the same fluid as the power steering system.
 Mopar spec: MS-10838 fluid is added through the power steering fluid reservoir, and drains when your badly designed Jeep return fluid lines pop off and drain your fluid on the ground.

 This is a very complex system controlled by the computer, and a number of different sensors including air con, transmission temp, engine temp et al. More about this can be seen in these threads.

 Note if you are having issues and unsure if your solenoid is bad, you can remove the thermostat wire (See image labelled below) mid center right of the motor, just under the fuel rial, and the fan should ramp up to a fairly high speed almost immediately.

-Above: See engine bay with air intake mod and turbo resonator delete pipe in place.
+Above: See engine bay with air intake mod and oil catch can in place.